vapoursynth/vapoursynth/doc/apireference.rst

 Common Pitfalls
 ###############

 There are several minor pitfalls related to the threading and design that have to be taken into consideration.
-Most of them are usually aren't a problem but here's a small checklist of things you have to watch out for sometimes.
+Most of them usually aren't a problem but here's a small checklist of things you have to watch out for sometimes.

 General API
 -----------